 During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.
 The works will require limited plant and machinery and are highly localised.
-Only one local residential property is located in proximity to the scheme and has some screening from the scheme, with no local access likely to be obstructed by presence of works and TM.
 Road users will be informed of works through a media release, which will provide details of construction dates and times.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- If access to local properties is restricted, then residents will be notified of the impending works.
-Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms.